-Use this appendix if you need to prepare an older PART (2002-2006) for publication.
+Use this appendix if you need to prepare an older PART (2002-2007) for publication.

-In this appendix, learn how to review and revise PART summaries for PARTs assessed in 2002-2006.
+In this appendix, learn how to review and revise PART summaries for PARTs assessed in 2002-2007.

-- By July 6, RMOs and agencies revise PART summaries, as needed - By July 6, RMO PART contacts notify PPM that summaries are ready for review.
+- By July 7, RMOs review and revise agency drafted PART summaries. - On July 7, RMO PART contacts submit summaries to OMB PPM team for review.

-If you need to draft a summary for a 2007 assessment or reassessment, please see Appendix C, "How to Draft PART Summaries for ExpectMore.gov."
+If you need to draft a summary for a 2008 assessment or reassessment, please see Appendix C, "How to Draft PART Summaries for ExpectMore.gov."

 1. HOW TO REVIEW AND REVISE PART SUMMARIES.
 On ExpectMore.gov, each program has a PART summary page that describes the program's purpose and provides key findings and follow-up actions.
+Last fall, OMB RMOs and agencies drafted PART summaries for ExpectMore.gov for PARTs completed in 2002-2006.
 By using a PARTWeb data entry screen, agencies and OMB staff can review and revise PART summaries, as needed.
-These revised PART summaries will be published on ExpectMore.gov in mid-August 2007.
+These revised PART summaries will be published on ExpectMore.gov in mid-August 2008.

 a.
 Agencies and OMB RMOs, review and revise your PART summary in PARTWeb, as needed.
-This summer, you have the opportunity to review and revise your program's PART summary already published on ExpectMore.gov.
+This fall, you have the opportunity to review and revise your program's PART summary already published on ExpectMore.gov.
 There are several reasons you may decide to revise it.
 For example, you will need to revise it if the program has completed any of the listed follow-up actions since the summary should include only follow-up actions that have yet to be completed (see step 7 below); if your program has a better web address to send visitors to than the one currently in use (see step 4); or if there are newer numerical or qualitative data that support the findings (see step 6).